-- 5.7 In many cases, the unauthorised development that has taken place is either acceptable or can be made acceptable.
-In these cases, an application will be invited to regularise the breach of planning.
+- 5.45.5 The landowner or operator will be given a timescale for each of the above options, and these will vary depending on the scale of the development and the seriousness of the breach.
+For example, for a serious breach where demonstrable irrevocable harm is being caused, immediate cessation would be required, while for a retrospective application to remedy a minor change, a period of 28 days to submit a planning application would be appropriate. - 5.55.6 The LPA's approach is to negotiate a solution wherever possible.
+When the LPA asks for information to be submitted or action to be taken, the LPA will expect this to be done_within the timescale given, or a request for further time to be made promptly with an explanation for the delay.
+The LPA will not enter into lengthy or cyclical correspondence, as this delays resolution and is not an effective use of our resources. - Submitting a retrospective planning application - In many cases, the unauthorised development that has taken place is either is acceptable or can be made acceptable, and the Authority.
+In these cases, an application will receive and approve be invited to regularise the breach of planning.
 Should one not be received, but the LPA considers that a condition is required, an enforcement warning notice can be served.
 This gives the applicant more time to resolve the matter.
 This notice does not preclude the service of a further enforcement notice if necessary.
-It has the advantage of resetting the time period that would allow the breach to become exempt from action. - 5.8 The approval of a retrospective application enables the LPA to impose conditions on the development, and this is a mechanism for mitigating harm and gaining benefits, such as additional tree planting.
-The LPA would consider this to be a successful outcome, as the development will be authorised and harm controlled. - 5.9 It should be noted that while retrospective applications may be unpopular with local communities, who may see the landowner or operator as having 'got away with it', they are allowed in law.
-The Courts have been clear that LPAs should not use the planning process to punish. - 5.10 Where a landowner or operator declines to submit a retrospective application and there are no issues which need to be controlled through planning condition, the LPA will have to consider the appropriateness of enforcement action, taking into account the guiding principles of expediency, proportionality and consistency. - 5.11 Where the unauthorised development is unacceptable and is incapable of being made acceptable, the LPA will not request a retrospective application as this is inappropriate and will delay the resolution of the matter.
+It has the advantage of resetting the time period that would allow the breach to become exempt from action. - 5.65.8 The approval of a retrospective application.
+The granting of planning permission will enable enables the LPA to impose conditions on the development, and this is a mechanism for mitigating harm and gaining benefits, such as additional tree planting.
+The LPA would consider this to be a successful outcome, as the development is now will be authorised and harm is controlled. - 5.75.9 It should be noted that while retrospective applications may be unpopular with local communities, who may see the landowner or operator as having 'got away with it', they are allowed in law.
+The Courts have been clear that LPAs should not use the planning process to punish. - 5.85.10 Where a landowner or operator declines to submit a retrospective application and there are no issues which need to be controlled through planning condition, the LPA will have to consider the appropriateness of enforcement action, taking intoaccount into account the guiding principles of expediency, proportionality andconsistency and consistency. - 5.95.11 Where the unauthorised development is unacceptable and is incapable of being made acceptable, the LPA will not request a retrospective application as this is inappropriate and will delay the resolution of the matter.
 However, the LPA cannot prevent the owner submitting an application.
-It is common practice to allow the application to be determined before taking formal action unless the harm caused is significant and irrevocable. - 5.12 Where a retrospective application is refused, formal enforcement action will follow as soon as is practicable, ideally an Enforcement Notice would be served in conjunction with the refusal decision notice.
+It is common practice to allow the application to be determined before taking formal action - unless the harm caused is significant and irrevocable.

+5.12 Where a retrospective application is refused, formal enforcement action will follow as soon as is practicable, ideally an Enforcement Notice would be served in conjunction with the refusal decision notice.